HurricaneLabs/brokenhosts/README.md

 If the arrival of the final log for the index/sourcetype/host combination is later than expected, the Broken Hosts App will send an alert.
 This allows for quick status detection of the hosts and fast issue resolution.

 The Broken Hosts App for Splunk is the app for monitoring missing data in Splunk.
 The app’s three main objectives include:
-1. Alerting when data is missing from Splunk in order to determine the cause.
+1. Alerting when data has stopped sending to Splunk.
 2. Utilizing saved searches to facilitate rapid detection of the missing data.
 3. Creating dashboards for visualization to help with further investigations.